openstack-archive/tripleo-quickstart-extras/roles/overcloud-prep-images/README.md

 - undercloud_type: <virtual> -- can be overwritten with values like 'baremetal' or 'ovb'
 - step_root_device_size: <false> -- add disk size hints if needed for the environment under test
 - disk_root_device_size: <1843> -- size hint for selecting the correct disk during introspection
+- whole_disk_images: false -- shows if we want to use partition or whole disk images (this will be available starting on Ocata)

 Dependencies
 ------------